-If you are planning to pursue a J-1 visa STEM internship or training program in the United States, you will be glad to know that Spirit Cultural Exchange is officially listed as a sponsor under the Early Career STEM Research Initiative by the US Department of State.
+If you are planning to pursue a J-1 visa STEM internship or training program in the United States, you will be glad to know that Spirit Cultural Exchange is designated as a BridgeUSA Intern and Trainee J-1 Visa program sponsor listed under the Early Career STEM Research Initiative by the US Department of State.

 Understanding the Early Career STEM Research Initiative